 I worked in the technology field and business consulting before entering the practice of law.
-My background is valuable in litigation.
-I communicate well with business units in various fields from national banks to product manufacturers.
-I can take highly technical information and make it understandable to a jury of lay people.
+My consulting background is valuable in litigation.
+I communicate well with business units in various fields from product manufacturers to national banks.
+I can process highly technical information and make it understandable to a jury of lay people.

-John T. Rouse represents corporate clients in private civil litigation in state and federal courts throughout the Southeast.
-He focuses a substantial portion of his practice handling complex civil litigation filed against financial institutions, domestic and foreign product manufacturers, automotive finance and insurance companies, and national insurance companies.
+John T. Rouse represents corporate clients in private civil litigation in state and federal courts in six states throughout the Southeast.
+He focuses a substantial portion of his practice handling complex civil litigation filed against domestic and foreign product manufacturers, financial institutions, and automotive finance companies.

 Before entering practice, John was employed by a national consulting firm, providing consulting services for International Paper in Memphis, Tennessee.

-John is a Managing Editor of the CAFA Law Blog, providing information on the Class Action Fairness Act since 2005.
-John has published articles on a wide variety of legal issues impacting CAFA and other areas of litigation and electronic discovery.
+John has published articles on a wide variety of legal issues impacting the Class Action Fairness Act and other areas of litigation and electronic discovery.
 He is a frequent speaker in those areas, particularly on matters relating to eDiscovery and use of all forms of social media in discovery and trial.